 Using your purchasing power responsibly

-As Spider-Man was advised by his uncle, “With great power comes great responsibility”.
+As Spider-Man was advised, “With great power comes great responsibility”.
 To exercise our purchasing superpower wisely, we need to practise responsible purchasing (which companies tend to call sustainable procurement).

 It’s about making thoughtful buying decisions and recognising the positive or negative enviromental and social impacts those decisions can have.